i11g/Single-Page-Application-Testing-with-Playwright/README.md

 * [License](#license)

 ## General Information
-The repo contains project related to testing SPA with Playwright and my solutions to tasks and problems using Playwright as a toll to test UI functionality.
+The repo contains my solutions to different tasks and problems using Playwright as a toll to test UI functionality.
 ## Technologies Used
 - JS ES6, Playwright
 ## Acknowledgements